 Course Requirements Checklist

-There will be 5 Discussion Board Forums throughout this course.
-The student is required to create a thread in response to the provided topic for each forum.
+There will be 5 Discussions throughout this course.
+The student is required to create a thread in response to the provided topic for each discussion.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 250 words.

-The student will summarize and reflect on the main principles of the assigned readings in Modules/Weeks 1–7.
+The student will summarize and reflect on the main principles of the assigned readings in Module 1: Week 1 — Module 7: Week 7.
 The student must critique ideas in light of a biblical worldview.
 The summaries must be at least 100–125 words, and the reflections must be at least 150–200 words.

-The student will submit a paper analyzing an issue related to the intersection of international law, policy, politics, and diplomacy.
+The student will choose an issue from the options provided and submit a paper analyzing an issue related to the intersection of international law, policy, politics, and diplomacy.
 The student must identify a major international crisis, provide a factual background, collect data describing the process used to resolve the crisis, explain whether the plan used was the best course of action, and explain the outcome.
 The student is required to compare the effectiveness of the plan in light of all the international issues, identify the specific strengths and weaknesses of the approach, and note how diplomacy was used to address the crisis.
 The student must also include a review of alternate plans that may have been effective in resolving the issue.
 The assignment must be 5–7 pages.